4awpawz/buster/README.md

 1. -f - indicates that a list of comma separated operational directives follow.
 The list must be enclosed in either single or double quotes.

 1. fp - the path, including the file's name and extension (if it has one), to the file buster will copy.
-It can be a full or relative path.
+It can be a absolute or relative path.

 1. :1: - is the operational directive that instructs buster to create a copy of the file using a hash based file name.